andrey-mokhov/graphql-php/docs/en/spiral/abstract-union-type.md

 The abstract class `Andi\GraphQL\Type\AbstractUnionType` allows you to define GraphQL union types without the need to implement methods.
-The main methods are already implemented in the abstract class, all you need is set the values ​​of its properties to determine the result of the implemented methods.
+The main methods are already implemented in the abstract class, all you need is set the values of its properties to determine the result of the implemented methods.

 An example of an abstract class implementation: